xanderlent/intel-npu-highlevel-rpms/README.md

 Fedora 42+ packages OpenVINO 2024.5.0 which is newer than the bundled OpenVINO 2024.4.4 in intel-npu-acceleration-library 1.4.0, but seems to work OK.
 The NPU plugin spews warnings but is functional, if and only if the compiler-in-driver component is present.

-I have manually enabled building openvino from the F42 package source for F40 and F41 in this copr to fill the gap.
-Also, because the NPU plugin sources need a newer version of OneAPI Level Zero headers, inlcude my intel-npu-driver copr to allow it to be used in the build process.
+I have manually enabled building openvino from the F42 package source for F41 in this copr to fill the gap.

-### Backporting huggingface-hub from Fedora 42 to F40,F41
+### Backporting huggingface-hub from Fedora 42

-This was set up in the copr to allow the newer version of huggingface transformers to build.
+This was set up in the copr to allow the newer version of huggingface transformers to build on F41.

+### Backporting other deps from rawhide

+As I work to get these packages into Fedora rawhide (for example in the F43 cycle), I will backport them to F41/F42.

 ### A note on rust-criterion